ghuntley/workshops/nix-workshop/modules/03-the-nix-language/README.md

   #=========================================

   # Because repeatability of builds is critical to the Nix package
-  # manager, in which, functional purity is emphasized in the Nix
+  # manager, functional purity is emphasized in the Nix language
-  # language.
+  # used to describe Nix packages.
 But there are a few impurities.

   # You can refer to environment variables.
   (getEnv "HOME")